Plaster by Orciani

 Limestone plaster is Plaster by Orciani’s coined name for a single-coat smooth plaster with integral mineral pigment, troweled in one pass over a prepared substrate.
 Specify it for residential interiors that want soft mineral color, a quiet matte read at three meters, and a wall that breathes with the building.

-It is not Venetian plaster, which is also lime-based but polished to a near-mirror gloss with steel.
-It is not Marmorino, which carries a heavier marble dust load for a more textural body.
-It is not painted drywall, which sits on top of the wall in a film.
+It is not Venetian plaster, which is also lime-based but burnished to a polished, layered surface with steel.
+It is not marmorino, which carries a heavier marble dust load for a more textural body.
+It is not painted drywall, which sits on top of the wall as a film.
 Limestone plaster is the wall.

 Material and method

 The body is a smooth plaster designed to carry pigment cleanly.
 The pigment is mineral, mixed into the material at the bucket before any of it reaches the wall.
 Integral color is the difference between a finish that holds its tone for the life of the room and one that drifts as a surface coating ages off the wall.
-There is no surface stain.
-There is no glaze.
+There is no surface stain, no glaze, no toned topcoat.
 The color you see is the color of the material.

 Color tuning happens at the sample stage and only at the sample stage.
 Once the spec is set and the material is mixed for the wall, the pigment is the pigment.
 That is why the sample-board pass matters: it is the moment to get the tone right under the room’s own light, against the floor and the trim and the daylight that will live with the wall.
 Approval at the board is approval of the wall.